-Deeper networks can require far fewer neurons
+- Deeper networks can require far fewer neurons - 12 vs. ~infinite hidden neurons in this example

-Optimal depth..
+Optimal depth...

 - Formal analyses typically view these as category of arithmetic circuits - Compute polynomials over any field - Valiant et. al: A polynomial of degree n requires a network of depth $log^2(n)$ - Cannot be computed with shallower networks - The majority of functions are very high (possibly ∞) order polynomials - Bengio et. al: Shows a similar result for sum-product networks - But only considers two-input units - Generalized by Mhaskar et al. to all functions that can be expressed as a binary tree - Depth/Size analyses of arithmetic circuits still a research problem